getcarina/getcarina.com/_tutorials/004-nuke-a-container.md

 ^D
 SRSLY^C
 ```
 Open a separate terminal and run `docker ps` to find the container ID.
-To force
+To force-quit
-quit the container, use the following command:
+the container, use the following command:

 `docker rm -fv CONTAINER_ID`.